 Captain Silas Soule (kneeling in photo on the right), raised in an abolitionist family, ordered his troops not to participate in the attack and testified publicly about the massacre.
 Soule was assassinated the next year.

-In contemorary Colorado, the Colonel in charge of the massacre (John Chivington) has a town named after him and the governor (Evans) has a mountain named for him.
-Silas Soule’s memory is not preserved with any official named entities.
+In contemporary Colorado, the Colonel in charge of the massacre (John Chivington) has a town named after him and the governor (Evans) has a mountain named for him.
+As of this writing, Silas Soule’s memory is not preserved with any official named entities.

-The Horrific Sand Creek Massacre Will Be Forgotten No More an article in the Smithsonian Magazine about how the opening of a national historic site in Colorado helps restore to public memory one of the worst atrocities ever perpetrated on Native Americans.
+The Horrific Sand Creek Massacre Will Be Forgotten No More an article in the Smithsonian Magazine about how the opening of a national historic site in Colorado helps restore to public memory this atrocity perpetrated on Native Americans.